A microscopically reversible kinetic theory of flocking: Microscopically reversible collision integral

 as well as \eqref{eq:simplification} from which together with \eqref{eq:Gformula} it follows that

 which is \eqref{eq:Gthing}.
 Combining \eqref{eq:Gthing123123} and \eqref{eq:measurething} gives

 \eqref{eq:rateofcollision1213123zz} thus turns into

 Let us now compare \eqref{eq:rateofcollision121312dd3} to \eqref{eq:rateofcollision12}.
-We see that both collision rates are proportional to a bird and air phase space density as well as well as the the \quotes{reactive volume} $ \kappa^{\pm } ( \sqrt{ u^2 \pm a^2 } , \chi ) $, which acts as a scattering function of a three-body collision.
-To make sure that this three-body collision takes place in a way where there is no distinction between the forward and reverse collision, we impose
+We see that both collision rates are proportional to a bird and air density as well as well as the reactive volume $ \kappa^{\pm } ( \sqrt{ u^2 \pm a^2 } , \chi ) $, which acts as a scattering function of a three-body collision.
+To make sure that this three-body collision occurs in a way where there is no distinction between the forward and reverse collision, we impose

 It follows then that collision integral can be written as